Association of Catholic Priests: Achievements

 On 30 May 2012, a steering group under the umbrella of the ACP met in All Hallows College, Dublin.
 The meeting, was attended by about 200 people and resulted in the establishment of a new lay organisation for Irish Catholics with an interim title of the "Association of Catholics in Ireland".
 The new association committed itself to "the renewal of the Catholic faith in the changed and changing circumstances of the 21st century and to the reform of the institutional church which, at this time, is experiencing conflict, crisis and lack of credibility".
 In November 2012, at a meeting attended by over 300 people, the objectives of the Association of Catholics in Ireland were formally approved.

+In 2018 they wrote to the Irish Bishops Conference calling for a synodal assembly on church reform.
+In 2021 the bishops announced a national synod to discuss the way forward for the church in Ireland.
+In 2022 the results of the National Synthesis Document were sent to the Vatican, which confirmed that the majority of Irish Catholics wanted major change in areas including lay participation, the church's attitude to women and the removal of mandatory celibacy for priests.
+The response was sent to the Vatican with The Irish Times reporting "the contribution of the Association of Catholic Priests over the past 10 years be underestimated, particularly of co-founders Fr Brendan Hoban and Fr Tony Flannery".
+Former President of Ireland Mary McAleese commented on the final document "Clearly there was a very, very strong movement for reform and change and this is reflected fairly and truthfully [...]
+There's no denying those voices now.
+I hope when it is received in Rome it will be fully honoured."

 Criticism

+The ACP has been criticised by the conservative Catholics in The Irish Catholic and The Catholic World Report.

-The Association of Catholic Priests has been criticised by conservative Catholics, with social and religious commentator David Quinn describing it as a "sub-section of priests who want the Catholic Church to adopt the failed project of liberal Protestantism."
-Michael Kelly, editor of The Irish Catholic disputed the suggestion by the ACP that the ordination of married men and women would reverse the decline in vocations for the priesthood, citing the steep decline in membership and vocations in the Church of England and mainstream Protestant denominations in Northern Europe, all of which ordain married men and women.
-American Traditionalist Catholic news organisation Church Militant has referred to the ACP as a "group of dissident priests".
+Writing in The Catholic World Report, founder of the Iona Institute and conservative columnist David Quinn described ACP as a "sub-section of priests who want the Catholic Church to adopt the failed project of liberal Protestantism."

+In 2019 Michael Kelly, editor of The Irish Catholic disputed the suggestion by the ACP that ordaining married men and women would reverse the decline in vocations for the priesthood, citing the steep decline in membership and vocations in the Church of England and mainstream Protestant denominations in Northern Europe, all of which ordain married men and women.

+The founder of the right-wing Catholic conservative media group Church Militant has referred to the ACP as a "group of dissident priests".